looeee/discoverthreejs-site/markdown/book/first-steps/transformations.md

 ```
 {{< /code >}}

-... and we'll see that the scale values are stored on the diagonals.
+... and we'll see that the scale values are stored on the main diagonal.

 <section>
 $$